 Incorporate these steps into your own Digital PR and your chances of success will be so much higher.

 Digital PR Video #1: Determination: They keep at it!

-Determination is one of the most qualities of a successful media campaign.
+Determination is one of the most important qualities of a successful media campaign.
 You’ll have multiple rejections, your pitches, ignored, your calls unreturned and all manner of setbacks that might make you think you’re never going to get anywhere.
 That happens to us all – even seasoned Digital PRs – but keep at it, learn as you go and you will be successful.
 (Sound a bit like link building?
 It is!)
-This video’s got some tips that will help you through the dark days!
+This video shares some tips that will help you through the dark days!

 Digital PR Video #2: Engagement: They spread memorable stories